What is farm-4-energy doing

 Thin Film BIPV

-Typically, thin film is installed on standing seam roof metal, which is more expensive than traditional 5 rib screw on corrugated metal roof installations and standing seam is also more complex to install.
-As shown below, I've integrated 2 rib corrugated screw on roof metal with the traditional 5 rib corrugated roof metal that is typically used in most metal roof installations in our area.
-As of this posting in the Spring of 2018 this installation has remained in place with no issues through two winters now.
+Typically, thin film is installed on standing seam roof metal.
+As shown below, as a proof of concept 200-watt installation I've integrated 2 rib corrugated screw on roof metal with the traditional 5 rib corrugated roof metal.
+As of this posting in late 2021, it has remained in place with no issues through five winters now.
+I'm also currently working to install

 Solar backup lights & backup sump pump and camp installations.